rememberSoftwares/yacana/docs/README.md

   * One token roughly represents one word or 3/4 of a word.
 More information on token count per word [here](https://winder.ai/calculating-token-counts-llm-context-windows-practical-guide/) or [here](https://help.openai.com/en/articles/4936856-what-are-tokens-and-how-to-count-them).

 To counteract those negative effects it is recommended you clean the history when possible.
 You can use the `forget=True` parameter in the Task() class so the prompt and the LLM response do not get saved to the history ([see here]() @todo url).
 You'll see there are other ways to preserve the history from useless noise.
-But first, we'll look at viewing one's Agent history.
+But first, we'll look at one Agent's history.
 Fortunately, Yacana got you covered.

 ### Printing History